f3rm/f3rm/README.md

 ### Running out of GPU memory

-This codebase was tested on a RTX3090 with 24GB of GPU memory.
 If you are running out of memory when using the viewer, try to decrease the rendering resolution.
 In the Nerfstudio viewer, you can change the `Max Res` under Render Options.
+This codebase was tested on a RTX3090 with 24GB of GPU memory.
+We observe a peak memory usage of ~17GB when training a CLIP feature field and using the viewer with a `Max Res` of 512.

 If you are running out of memory during any other stages, please open a GitHub issue and we will try to help.